Skip to main content

 Introduction

-If you want to pass information from a parent component to a child component in React then props are what you’re looking for.
+If you want to pass information from a parent component to a child component in React, props are exactly what you’re looking for.

-As you may know, in React we represent or model the UI or user interface as components nested with each other forming a tree.
+As you may know, in React we represent the user interface as components that are nested within each other, forming a tree.

 Each component is responsible for its own Markup and logic.

-React follows an unidirectional data flow model, meaning that information can only be passed from parent components or the top of the tree to children components towards the bottom of the tree.
+React follows a unidirectional data flow model, meaning that information can only be passed from parent components to child components.
+In other words, the data only flows in one direction—starting from the top of the tree to the bottom.

 Passing Props Between Components